xability/maidr/README.md

 ## Controls

-To interact with the charts using maidr, follow these steps:
+To interact with the plots using maidr, follow these steps:

 1. Press the **Tab** key to focus on the SVG element.
 2. Use the **arrow keys** to move around the plot.